einsteinreloaded/mentionsjquery/README.md

 # mentionsjquery
-facebook like mentioning plugin
+Facebook like mentioning plugin.
-This plugin is a improvement on https://github.com/ivirabyan/jquery-mentions
+This plugin is an improvement on https://github.com/ivirabyan/jquery-mentions

 Bug Fixes and Improvements: